teoyongsong/6m-data-Git-GitHub-VSCode-Colab/lesson.md

 ## **📘 Module 2: The Mental Model (10 mins)**

+*Goal: Sync VS Code with GitHub and master the "Golden Loop".*

 Now we move from the cloud to your actual computer.
 This is where it gets interesting.

 **New Key Concepts: Fork and Clone**